koraytugay/koraytugay.github.io/content/algorithms-to-live-by.md

 # 3    False
 # 4     True

-# Finding the number of times we made the best choice possible at this point is very easy..
+# Finding the number of times we made the best choice at this point is easy.
 number_of_right_choices = np.sum(have_me_made_the_right_choice)
 print(number_of_right_choices)
 # 2